paarthd00/paarthd00/README.md

 🎓 I hold a Diploma in Computer Studies from [Langara College](https://langara.ca), with a primary focus on web development.
 This is where my passion for the web and its endless possibilities first began.

-## Let's Connect
+## Beyond Coding:

-Let's collaborate, exchange ideas, or simply have a chat!
+When I'm not behind the screen, you'll find me exploring trails on backpacking adventures or fueling up at my favorite coffee shop.
+Let's talk tech over a cup sometime!
 You can find me on [LinkedIn](https://www.linkedin.com/in/paarth-dhammi-a59519154/).

-Looking forward to connecting with you!